guardian/configuration-magic/README.md

 This list of sources can be overridden if the default behaviour doesn't match the needs of your application.

+### Application Identity
 The library needs to identify the application currently running.

-Presently, this is done by requiring a case class named "Identity" That case class will contain the necessary information to locate the configuration.
+Presently, this is done by requiring a case class named "Identity".
+That case class will contain the necessary information to locate the configuration.
 Identity is defined like that: